ArjanCodes/examples/strategy_pythonic/README.md

 Just like with the Factory pattern, I'd like to take a look today at the Strategy pattern and see what other Python features we can use to establish the same thing!

+I'm going to be using Tabnine, an AI code completion assistant that integrates directly into your IDE.
+They're the sponsor of this video.

 ## Example outline

 Explain the example code (in `before`).